Relational browsing

 The three state eye component enables you to specify "never show", "always show" or "inherit show from the previous".

-The user can restrict which destinations are visible by clicking the
+The user can restrict which destinations are visible by clicking the eyes symbols next to listed destinations.

 For example, lets hide one company dashboard destination when we are on "articles" index

-As we can see now the Companies timeline analysis
+As we can see now the Companies timeline analysis is no longer displayed on the Articles dashboard.

-displayed on the Articles dashboard.
+Relational Navigator on the Articles dashboard